Surveillance program for white spot syndrome virus

-A Surveillance program for white spot syndrome virus (WSSV) was authorised on 4 January 2019 under the Biosecurity Act 2014.
+A surveillance program for white spot syndrome virus (WSSV) was authorised on 4 January 2019 under the Biosecurity Act 2014.

 Biosecurity matter

-The biosecurity matter to which the Surveillance program relates is white spot syndrome virus (WSSV) which is the causative agent of white spot disease.
+White spot syndrome virus (WSSV) which is the causative agent of white spot disease.

 Purpose of the program

-The Surveillance program provides the legislative basis to implement the control and containment of white spot disease.
+The surveillance program provides the legislative basis to implement the control and containment of white spot disease.

-Its purpose is to:
+Its purpose was to:

-- monitor the wild populations of decapod crustaceans across the state to provide the OIE proof of freedom information
+• monitor the wild populations of decapod crustaceans across the state to provide the OIE proof of freedom information

-- monitor farmed populations of decapod crustaceans across the state to provide the OIE proof of freedom information.
+• monitor farmed populations of decapod crustaceans across the state to provide the OIE proof of freedom information.

 Commencement and duration